A. All of the following:

 Designed to be a capstone experience for senior English majors, this course provides advanced instruction in the research methods, drafting and revision, and bibliography work involved in writing a major research project.
 Students complete a major research paper in an area of their interest in literary studies and make an oral defense of their project at the end of the course.

-C. Two American literature courses
+C. Two American Literature courses:

-One each from the following periods:
+One from each of the following periods:

 Especially because of its strong historical emphasis on the individual and individualism, there has always existed in American culture a dynamic tension between the individual and society.
 This course explores how major American authors have chosen to present and interpret this theme by tracing it from its roots in early American literature to its most sophisticated expression in works written during the latter half of the 19th and first part of the 20th century.